ByNyo/work-notes/Tasks/Task - Research SQL.md

 SET ContactName='Juan';
 ```
 #### DELETE
-**!!WARNING!!!
+**!!!WARNING!!!
 You should be careful when deleting records in a table!
 Without the `WHERE` clause, all your recors in the table will be deleted!**

 **DELETE Syntax**
 ```mysql
 DELETE FROM table_name WHERE condition;